Part I

 Chakras and the Vertical Axis

-Yogic traditions map this vertical column as seven chakras; here, treat them as an optional overlay for noticing where experience is landing in the body.
+Some readers may find a chakra map useful here; others can skip it entirely.
+Treat it as an optional overlay for noticing where experience is landing in the body.

 Becoming the Dragon: Embodied Presence and Stillness

-This path is not an escape from the physical or a denial of the primal.
+This path is not an escape from the physical nor a denial of the primal.
 It is a full inhabiting of the Form Body while letting Eros, Soul, Archetypal, and Void Bodies inform how you move.
+The Dragon appears when instinct and vastness stop pulling in opposite directions and begin moving as one life.

 Embodied Presence.
 To become the Dragon is to dwell in the body with kindness and precision: weight in the feet, length in the spine, warmth in the belly, a jaw that knows it can unclench.
 Presence is tactile.
 It is how the body says, “I am here.”